carrasaj/ETLPipeline/README.md

 ## ETL Pipeline

-This project is a data pipeline with a monitoring API built using AWS.
-It is meant to automatically load csv data uploaded to an S3 bucket into redshift.
-The uploads are logged in DynamoDB with an API to query the DynamoDB table.
+This project is an automated data pipeline I built using AWS.
+It is meant to automatically process data uploaded to an S3 data lake, and perform appropriate actions to load into a Redshift data warehouse for future analytics.
+The metadata is logged into DynamoDB to track the flow of data in the pipeline.
+I created an API using API Gateway to allow simple querying of the logging table.

 ## Overview